Tnovyloo/Tnovyloo/README.md

-- 👋 Hi, I’m @Tnovyloo
-- 👀 I’m interested in programming, art of bonsai, photography and chess.
-- 🌱 I’m currently learning intermediate Python and i am begginer in C#
+- 🌱 I’m currently learning intermediate/Advance Python and i am begginer in C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me -> Loobrome@gmail.com or novaphoto.s on Instagram
+- 📫 You can reach me on -> Loobrome@gmail.com or novaphoto.s on Instagram

 <!---
 Tnovyloo/Tnovyloo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.